solidusio/solidus/guides/source/developers/extensions/decorators.html.md

 ## Using ActiveRecord methods in decorators

-In order to access ActiveRecord methods, you'll need to define a special method.
+In order to access some class-level methods, you'll need to define a special method.

 ```ruby